harrison-snyder/be-more-agent/README.md

 * **This will completley wipe the sd card you are using**

 1. ssh into your device by enabling remote services (may be some extra steps to get ssh working). the default user:ark and password:ark
-2. find your sd card and reformat it to ext4 so linux can have a nice and easy time:
+2. Find your sd card and reformat it to ext4 so linux can have a nice and easy time:
     ```bash
     df -h
     ```
-    * make sure to find the right one (mine was /dev/mmcblk2p1)
+   Make sure to find the right one (mine was /dev/mmcblk2p1)
    ```bash
    sudo umount /dev/mmcblk2p1  #or your card directory if different
    sudo mkfs.ext4 /dev/mmcblk2p1  #this wipes and reformates it